-The BE-Rural project team was also up to date with the actions undertaken within another HORIZON 2020 project in the field of circular economy and bioeconomy strategies, namely BioEastUp Project.
-Collaboration with Romanian representatives from BioEastUp Project in the framework of the BIOEAST Initiative and the contribution to the Bioeconomy Concept Paper (under the coordination of the Agriculture Ministry from Romania's side).
+The BE-Rural project team was also up to date with the actions undertaken within another HORIZON 2020 project in the field of circular economy and bioeconomy strategies, namely BioEastUp Project - Advancing Sustainable Circular Bioeconomy in Central and Eastern European countries17.
+We signal the collaboration with Romanian representatives from BioEastUp Project in the framework of the BIOEAST Initiative and the contribution to the Bioeconomy Concept Paper (under the coordination of the Agriculture Ministry from Romania's side).

-https://bioeast.eu/bioeastsup/
+17 https://bioeast.eu/bioeastsup/

-1.5 Good practices / Bio-Innovators.
+1.5 Good practices / Bio-innovators.
 Green Clusters

 The combination of academic and applied research is one of the main assets of the BE-Rural project.
 The project set up awareness-raising processes for all categories of local actors on the need to strengthen the bioeconomy at local level and generate positive economic, environmental, and social prospects based on regional potentials.
 Given the above, BE-Rural has organised a series of face-to-face interactions between the pilot regions, which engage in the project: Stara Zagora in Bulgaria, Vidzeme and Kurzeme in Latvia, Strumica in North Macedonia, Szczecin and Vistula Lagoons in Poland and Covasna County in Romania.
-These interactions took place during webinars and conferences that aimed at facilitating the exchange of good practices and at enabling individual and institutional learning processes in partner regions.
+These interactions took place during webinars and conferences that aimed at facilitating the exchange of good practices and at enabling individual and institutional learning processes in partner regions.18